 Do you have a hyper puppy or a hyper dog?
 Does he seem to be crazy at times?
 He won’t stop jumping, biting, and playing?
 Hyperactive puppies have a lot of energy and they need exercise and attention, but they also need to learn to settle down and stop playing when you ask them to.

 How to calm a hyper Golden Retriever

 Some positive methods to calm a dog down (hyper puppy training) is:

 - Stay calm yourself – a calm leader commands a calm dog!

-- Since you will come to expect a “time table” for your puppy’s hyperactivity, be prepared – All of the household needs to be calm without much evident active action or talking.
+- Since you will come to expect a “time table” for your puppy’s hyperactivity, be prepared – All of the households needs to be calm without much evident active action or talking.

-- Give some time – puppy needs to vent out its energy.
+- Give some time – the puppy needs to vent out its energy.

-- Pratice – slowly changing your command timing from after to during to just before she gets hyper.
+- Practice – slowly changing your command timing from after to during to just before she gets hyper.

 - Keep trying and training 🙂

 How to Raise the Perfect Dog: Through Puppyhood and Beyond by Cesar Millan is an awesome book if you need to learn some basic techniques on dog training and bringing up your cute puppy.